veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.This.md

 # DNVGL.Veracity.Services.Api.This
 Provides a client to resources available under the 'This' view point of API v3.

+This view point is appropriate for service owners integrating with Veracity enabling management of their service and sub-service subscriptions.

 Resources retrieved from this view point are from the perspective of a service, **client credential authentication flow is required to access these resources.**

 # Package Install

-Ensure you have configured to package NuGet Package Source or find the instructions [here](./PackageInstall.md).
+Ensure you have configured to package NuGet Package Source or find the instructions [here](/articles/PackageInstall.md).

 Package Manager Console
 ```